Author: Susan Wanjiru

 1. Choose the Right Destination for Your Goals

-Before choosing your parks, ask yourself: Do I want big cats, elephants, dramatic landscapes, or rare wildlife?
-Do I want only wildlife experiences, or a mix of culture and nature?
-Getting this clarity will help shape a more rewarding itinerary.
+Before choosing your parks, ask yourself: do I want big cats, elephants, dramatic landscapes, rare wildlife, birdlife, or a mix of culture and nature?
+This clarity will shape a more rewarding itinerary.

 2. Understand the True Travel Distances

-Kenya may look small on the map, but safari drives can be long.
-For example, Nairobi to Masai Mara takes around 6 hours, while Lake Nakuru to Amboseli can take up to 7 hours.
-If you try to fit too many parks into one short trip, you’ll spend more time on the road than actually enjoying the wilderness.
-A well-paced plan is key.
+Kenya may look easy on the map, but safari drives can be long.
+Nairobi to Masai Mara can take around 6 hours by road, while routes such as Lake Nakuru to Amboseli may take up to 7 hours depending on road conditions and stops.

 3. Know the Best Time to Visit